Skip to content

 • auth_type (string)

-• gemini_cli.tool_call: Emitted for each tool (function) call.
+Emitted for each tool (function) call.

-• function_args
+• function_args (string)

 • success (boolean)

-• decision (“accept”, “reject”, “auto_accept”, or “modify”, if applicable)
+• decision (string: “accept”, “reject”, “auto_accept”, or “modify”)

-• error_type (if applicable)
+• error_type (string, optional)

 • prompt_id (string)

-• tool_type (“native” or “mcp”)
+• tool_type (string: “native” or “mcp”)

-• mcp_server_name (string, if applicable)
+• mcp_server_name (string, optional)

-• extension_name (string, if applicable)
+• extension_name (string, optional)

-• extension_id (string, if applicable)
+• extension_id (string, optional)

-• content_length (int, if applicable)
+• content_length (int, optional)

 • tool_name (string)